Table of Contents

 Elimination of the inhaled anesthetic is also dependent on the solubility of the compound.
-Similar to induction rate, the higher the solubility of the inhaled anesthetic in the blood the slower it will be eliminated.
+Similar to the induction rate, the higher the solubility of the inhaled anesthetic in the blood the slower it will be eliminated.
 Newer inhaled anesthetics such as desflurane or sevoflurane are mainly dependent on ventilation for elimination and do not need to be metabolized making them safer for patients with liver or kidney disease.

 Pharmacodynamics of Inhaled Anesthetics

 Inhaled anesthetics work through a suppressive effect on brain metabolism and cerebral blood flow.
-While they decrease the cerebral blood flow similar to intravenous anesthetics, they can also cause vasodilation in the brain.
+While they decrease cerebral blood flow similar to intravenous anesthetics, they can also cause vasodilation in the brain.
 The central nervous system effects can be divided into four stages.

 First, analgesia is achieved, followed by excitement, surgical anesthesia and finally medullary depression.
 The anesthesiologist aims to achieve either stage III or IV depending on his or her goals and the type of procedure to be performed.

 The surgical anesthesia stage can be achieved by the minimal alveolar concentration which is different for each inhaled anesthetic.
 At the medullary suppression stage, the patient would die if respiratory and cardiac support is not provided because the respiratory and cardiac control centers in the brain stem will be affected by the anesthetic.

 The effects of the different inhaled anesthetics on the brain can also be appreciated by doing a simultaneous electroencephalogram (EEG) during induction.

 While this procedure is usually done for research purposes it also gave us some insights about the epileptogenic effects of sevoflurane and enflurane.
 While sevoflurane can cause epileptic spikes and slow wave complexes on the EEG, only enflurane is associated with the induction of clinical seizures.
-Hence, the use of enflurane for surgery on patients with risk of epilepsy is not recommended.
+Hence, the use of enflurane for surgery on patients with the risk of epilepsy is not recommended.

 Inhaled anesthetics decrease cardiac contractility, mean arterial blood pressure and induce vasodilation.
 Vasodilation decreases peripheral vascular resistance which in turn also contributes to the reduction in the mean arterial blood pressure.